 No!
 If your mums come with a netting, do not remove the netting.
 The netting is there to support the mum, allowing them to hold their round shape.

-Removing wilted blooms, leave, and dead stems not only makes your mums look better, it helps your plant to bloom longer.
+Pinching wilted blooms, leave, and dead stems not only makes your mums look better, it helps your plant to bloom longer.
 Simply pull off dead blooms with your fingers.